Quick answer

 Nutritional benefits for babies

-- 💚Contains dietary fiber that supports healthy digestion.
+- 💚Dietary fibre — supports healthy digestion.

 How to serve white beans for babies